Tiger and Snow Leopard Safaris and India Wildlife Holidays

-India is a paradise for the nature-lover and we offer the most wonderful wildlife holidays in India.
+India is a paradise for the nature-lover where we offer the most wonderful wildlife safaris.
 India is the only country in the world where you could on a single holiday go looking for virtually all the great cats of the Old World which include tiger, lion, leopard, snow leopard and clouded leopard.

 As a matter of course, we arrange for knowledgeable local guides who are also excellent company.
 Accommodation ranges from gorgeous, owner-managed tented camps with superb guiding to luxurious lodges, such as the Taj and Aman properties.
 We can also arrange for elephant-back safaris, searching for tigers on the backs of elephants in Corbett National Park.
 These normally extend from three to five days.
 However, the accommodation is more basic, utilising the forest rest camps, although there is also a lovely tented camp situated in Corbett National Park that we highly recommend.

 Tracking tigers – In the incredibly rich Tadoba Tiger Reserve from a lodge which often has tigers on the property during the day.

 The Nilgiri Biosphere Reserve in South India – Home both to magnificent scenery and a dense cluster of tiger reserves, national parks and wildlife sanctuaries, where we organise safaris from small, specialist owner-managed lodges and camps, from which you can explore this tiger and elephant-rich habitat, which also supports leopard, bear, dhole (wild dog) and a wealth of birds and other wildlife – staying well clear of the crowds that throng some of the popular parks.